 In the past only low income individuals could get computers from CFC.
 We now have a new policy for seniors.
 Age alone can qualify a person to get a computer for their own use.
 Many seniors may be able to afford new but don't care the spend a lot of money for their first computer.
 Anyone 65 or older can get a computer.
 The prices range from $100 to $200 for our desktop computers for complete systems with Windows 7, Microsoft Office, anti-virus programs and including a one year warranty on hardware and software installed.
 Everyone needs a computer!
 Check out Computers for Seniors.

 Wanted!
-A Principal looking to help all students to have a home computer.
+A Principal or Parent Teacher Organization wanting to help all students have a home computer.

 CFC is looking for a school that realizes the need for students to have home computers.
 CFC will partner with the school to hold an event so that students can get great, guaranteed, complete systems for just $85.00 with Microsoft Windows 7 Pro and Microsoft Office 2010, Home and Business.
 Check with Pat Furr to see if your school will qualify for this very special offer.
-The computers we furnish will be our $150 model - at half-price!
-Check out some of the ways we can help schools.

 Coming Together to Help a School in San Francisco